evokzh/alzena/README.md

 ### What is alzena?
 Alzena is a operating system based on GNU/LINUX created from LFS Books for new users in linux os, or for mac/windows users who want to transfers.
+### What means alzena?
+The name alzena means: Imaginative, creative, analytical woman longing for freedom
 ### What is diferent from others distro?
 The difference from other distro is :
 1. Is easy to learn